KonH/UDBase/Docs/Leaderboard.md

 # Leaderboard

-Leaderboard is a score management system, now it is used self-hosted service.
+Leaderboard is a score management system, now it uses self-hosted service.

 ## Basics